Cyril Desbruslais: Family Background and Early Life

 Desbruslais was born in Calcutta, Bengal Presidency, British India, on 21 December 1940.
 He was born to Cyril and Maisie Desbruslais.
 He has a sister named after his mother.
 Another sister, Marina, was born two years later but she died of tuberculosis at the age of eighteen months.
 Desbruslais has stated, "She has always been my little baby intercessor in heaven.
 Mum and Dad died, also of TB, in the early 1950s (it was a fatal illness, in those days).
 We were brought up by a very loving uncle (my Mum's brother)."

 Desbruslais was schooled in Calcutta with the Jesuits (St Xavier's), then with the Irish Christian brothers in a boarding school in Asansol.
 He gained his Bachelor of Commerce at St Xavier's College (Calcutta) and worked for a year at Remington Rand of India, before joining the Society of Jesus.
 His uncle Vernon Desbruslais was also a Jesuit.
 He died on September 8, 2025, of pneumonia.

 Searching in Service and Unity (SSU)

 While studying theology at De Nobili College, Pune, India in 1971, he started a youth group, "Searching in Service and Unity", (SSU).
-He wanted to support young people, to hold inter-faith celebrations and develop young people's charitable impulses for more than 50 years!
-This has made many of the SSU members socially conscious and committed to the marginalised.